ribbon background

 We can begin to ask for healing through a shift to humility and humility.
 Here we let go of defensiveness, blame, and excuses surrounding alcohol use.

-Step 8: Make a List of All Persons We Had Harmed and Became Willing To Make Amends To Them.
+Step 8: Make A List Of All Persons We Had Harmed And Became Willing To Make Amends To Them.

 All alcohol use can devastate personal relationships.
 In this step, we take an honest look back at the people we hurt through our use.
 In addition, we also open ourselves up to making amends which comes in handy for the next step.

-Step 9: Make Direct Amends To Such People Wherever Possible, Except When Doing So Would Injure Them or Others.
+Step 9: Make Direct Amends To Such People Wherever Possible, Except When Doing So Would Injure Them Or Others.

 By taking responsibility for our actions and the harm we have caused, we open ourselves up for authentic connection and more profound healing.
 In this step, we make amends to those we have hurt unless doing so would cause further damage.

-Step 10: Continue To Take Personal Inventory and When We Were Wrong and Promptly Admit It.
+Step 10: Continue To Take Personal Inventory And When We Were Wrong And Promptly Admit It.

 This step asks for our continued awareness in recovery.
 This step asks us to pay attention to how we think, act, and feel- and make course corrections as needed.

-Step 11: Seek Through Prayer and Meditation To Improve Our Conscious Contact With God As We Understand Him, Praying Only For Knowledge of His Will For Us and The Power To Carry That Out.
+Step 11: Seek Through Prayer And Meditation To Improve Our Conscious Contact With God As We Understand Him, Praying Only For Knowledge Of His Will For Us And The Power To Carry That Out.

 This step asks us to take the time for reflection, prayer, and meditation to live in alignment with our highest truth.

-Step 12: Having Had a Spiritual Awakening As The Result of These Steps, We Try To Carry This Message To Alcoholics, and To Practice These Principles In All Our Affairs.
+Step 12: Having Had A Spiritual Awakening As The Result Of These Steps, We Try To Carry This Message To Alcoholics, And To Practice These Principles In All Our Affairs.

 In this step, we act and use what we have learned to help others struggling with alcohol use.
 This can look like mentorship or sponsoring a newcomer.
 This step also asks us to apply what we learned from the AA experience to every aspect of our lives.